mg27713/break-down-google-auth/README.md

 # deobf-google-clients
-Deobfuscating the oauth system for another upcoming thing, probably will be released in the N building.
+Deobfuscating the `gapi` JS library, originally for something else, but this is so huge, there's no point in finishing it for something else.

 ## General architecture of the system
 The `loader` package is what is directly embedded into people's sites.
 The only function it implements is gapi.load, which loads other packages such as `auth`.